LIBERATING FOOTBALL TRAVEL

 Pre-match beers for fans and casual visitors

-On match days, the Sportsbar is VIP-only.
-The FanHaus (Mon noon-7pm, Tue-Fri noon-5pm, home games 4hrs before and after match, away games 1hr before and after) is across main Gladbacher Straße, through greenery on Dahlener Heide.
+The FanHaus (Mon 10am-6pm, home games 4hrs before & after match) is across main Gladbacher Straße, through greenery on Dahlener Heide.
 Gallons of Diebels Alt and Jever are sunk in this large beerhall, the former Ayrshire barracks now with Borussia scarves lined along the ceiling.